Cal-Rex/milestone-p1-ronin347-media/README.md

   * resolved by changing form padding to % from px variable
 * contact box background overlapping ink partition even though overflow rule set
   * solved by adding a top border to hide the break in black background and ink partition
+* Links in nav not clickable
+  * resolved by re-working nav bar to use Javascript from W3schools

 # TECHNOLOGIES